FOUNDER & EDITOR

 Since becoming a political reporter, Megan has appeared on MSNBC, Fox News, CNN, KNPR, KUNR, Capital Public Radio, and Vegas PBS.
 In 2015, she won a first place award for community service from the Nevada Press Association for a piece on prescription drug abuse in Southern Nevada.

 Megan was a key part of the Indy team that took First place in Digital Innovation in the 2018 Nevada Press Association awards for our Presidential Candidate Tracker, an interactive map that showed constituents exactly when and where candidates visited along with the names of any host groups.
+She also was recognized in 2021 by a variety of organizations for her COVID-19 reporting and data projects.

 Megan was born and raised in Orange County, CA. Whenever she gets down time, she is often found flying to Iowa to see her mother or to Japan to visit her father.
 When not traveling, she enjoys reading, binge-watching her favorite shows on Netflix, and having dinner with friends.
 She also has a 5-year-old Dachshund mix named Moby who thinks he's the king and her apartment is his dominion.